 ---

-Acquia will not generally block access to your Solr index.
-However, a block could occur in an emergency where your or another customer’s data or service could be impacted.
+If the limits are consistently met or exceeded, Acquia reserves the right to restrict the website’s use of the shared search resources or move your website to a dedicated Acquia Search instance at your expense.
+Acquia generally does not block access to your Solr index.
+However, a block may occur in an emergency where your or another customer’s data or service could be impacted.

-If you are still below limits
+If you are still below the limits

 * What is your monthly usage like?